zerone0x/Echo-Backend/README.md

 Welcome to Echo Social BackEnd, a Mastodon-like platform that amplifies your voice in the digital realm!

-### 🚧 Under Construction

-Please note that Echo Social is still in active development.

 ## About Echo Social

 Echo Social is designed to be a social networking platform where users can freely express themselves, connect with others, and create vibrant communities.
 Inspired by Mastodon, it aims to provide a user-centric experience.